-In specific, limited situations it may be necessary to skew a reinforcing strip from its design location (perpendicular to the facing panel) in either the horizontal or vertical plane.
+Reinforcing strips should be placed perpendicular to the back of facing panels.
+However, in specific, limited situations, it may be necessary to skew a reinforcing strip from its design location (perpendicular to the facing panel) in either the horizontal or vertical plane.